Make-School-Courses/ARCHIVE-WEB-6-React-JS-Native/README.md

 ## Evaluations

 To pass this class you must:

-- Complete 75% of the challenges.
+Complete all three projects and 100% of the challenges.
-- Complete all three course projects.

-### List of work to complete
+### Challenges

+Complete all of the challenges from each class.

-- JS Challenges
+- Class 01 - 10 JS Challenges
-- ES6 Challenges
+- Class 02 - 5 ES6 Challenges
-- React intro Tic Tac Toe tutorial
+- Class 03 - 7 React Challenges
+- Class 04 -

+#### Projects

+Complete these projects.
+One of the projects must be created with React, and another with React Native.

 - Tic Tact Toe challenges
   - Tic Tact Toe Extended Challenges
 - Component intro Challenges
 - Matching Game Project